 &&. - Private repositories - The daemon executes lifecycle commands exactly as defined.
 If Composer requires authentication for private repositories, those credentials must be present on the daemon host or supplied via encrypted environment variables.

-The daemon runs commands with the same permissions as the user that started the
+The daemon process itself runs commands with the same permissions as the user that started

 One daemon per project.
 Each project supports a single active ModelDaemon.
 If your team has multiple seats, only one person should set up the daemon for a given project - typically whoever owns or has access to the target environment.
 Other team members connect to the same project and share that daemon automatically.
 Setting up multiple daemons for the same project is not supported and will cause conflicts.